-All Caves should be inventoried and evaluated Forest-wide under provisions of FCRPA to determine resources, condition, and significance.
+All caves should be eventually inventoried and evaluated Forest-wide under provisions of FCRPA to determine resources, conditions, and significance.
 Newly discovered caves can be inventoried and evaluated as they become known.
 These caves will be managed as significant until it is determined that the cave does not meet any of the FCRPA categories for significance.